top of page

 Ref: p150 – CORRECTION? “one of the Edmonton shows is notable for the first appearance with the band of ex-High Tide violinist Simon House” Hard to tell whether this is right or not.
 From Carol Clerk’s The Saga Of Hawkwind: “‘I never actually played a note,’ remembers Simon.
 ‘We were hanging around backstage getting stoned.
 There were the dancers, the light-show and everyone wearing funny costumes.
 Simon King was a lion.
 Nik was a frog.
 It was totally bizarre.
 Complete chaos.
 I got the job – I knew everybody anyway.’”

-However, House apparently did play with the band towards the end of the Ridiculous Roadshow – responding to a reader enquiry in Melody Maker, Doug Smith says the following: “The violinist at Leeds University was Simon House, late of High Tide and the Third Ear Band, who is a friend of ours.” ('Brock Uses His Feet (Any Questions? column) - Melody Maker, 11 May 1974) Doug’s reply suggests that House wasn’t an official member at the time, so the gig must be the 9 February date at the University of Leeds.
+However, House apparently did play with the band towards the end of the Ridiculous Roadshow – responding to a reader enquiry in Melody Maker, Doug Smith says the following: “The violinist at Leeds University [9 February] was Simon House, late of High Tide and the Third Ear Band, who is a friend of ours.” ('Brock Uses His Feet (Any Questions? column) - Melody Maker, 11 May 1974) Doug’s reply confirms that House wasn’t yet an official member of the band - this announcement wouldn't be made until May, presumably quite soon after this piece was published.

 Ref: p151 – “Hawkwind’s anti-establishment ethos appeals both to the Haight-Ashbury old guard and a new generation of fans, all disillusioned with the state of the nation.”
 One of the strangest communications I’ve had since the book was published is around the so-called ‘Hawkwind Farm’ communes that allegedly started to spring up in America, presumably around this time.
 I thought they might be some kind of hoax, but Hawkfan John Carpitella, who contacted me about them, is adamant about their existence.
 He said, “The communes/communities, Hawkwind Farms, got a Book of Hawkwind when founded.
 These communes were common around the wealthy parts of US cities based around LSD, peyote, etc., and specific UK bands.
 There were quite a few for Syd-era Floyd, but the Hawkwind farms were unique in that the band acknowledged them.”